- Why Should I Install Fake Grass for Dogs?

 Pet turf is specially designed to withstand the wear and tear from running animals, as well as the high nitrogen concentrations in dog urine.

-Instead, fake grass for dogs has a 100% permeable backing that allows for faster drainage than typical artificial grass.
+Fake grass for dogs often has a 100% permeable backing that allows for faster drainage than typical artificial grass.

 Where Can I Install Fake Grass for Dogs?